totten/civix/README.txt

 == Example: Initialize a new extension ==

 $ cd <civicrm-extensions-dir>

+For a new module-style extension or report-style extension, use:

-$ civix init --type=module com.example.mymodule
+$ civix init-module com.example.mymodule
+  (or)
+$ civix init-report com.example.myreport

 You should tweak the "com.example.mymodule/info.xml" file.